Saura-Palace/Modelling-and-Simulation/README.md

 # Modelling-and-Simulation
-Repository for Imperial M&amp;S module submission
+Repository for Imperial M&amp;S module submission.
+Included is the Wolfram Mathematica notebook and accompanying report.
+Enjoy!